 It’s pretty much a given that I package up a batch of sweets with Nick when he returns to college.
 As a caramel fan like his mother, I knew these Ganache Topped Caramel Bars would put a smile on his face.

 Ganache Topped Caramel Bars

-I’ve shared the similar Homemade Twix Bars a couple of times which are also known as Millionaire Shortbread and probably a couple other aliases as well.
+I’ve shared the similar Homemade Twix Bars recipe a couple of times which are also known as Millionaire Shortbread and probably have a couple other aliases as well.
 All with 3 delectable layers including caramel.
 So you may not be shocked that I had to bake up these ganache topped caramel bars!